 Temp Stick Wireless Remote Temperature & Humidity Sensor

 This is the temperature monitor I’ve used for years for keeping track of the temperature in my RV when I leave my pets alone.
 It monitors temperature and humidity without a monthly subscription, using any cellular or wi-fi connection in your RV, and texts and emails alerts for high/low temperatures, humidity levels, WiFi connection loss, and low battery.
 You can also check the app to see temperature over time and check its connection.
 Made in the USA, works on two AA batteries, and doesn’t require an external power source or subscriptions.
 Can also be used in a refrigerator/freezer, and you can monitor multiple sensors at once from the app.

-Pet home alone notification tag that easily attaches to your keychain, belt loop, handbag or back pack when you’re away from home or your RV.
-Lets first responders know to check your wallet for a wallet card with emergency contact and pet information.
-This gives me peace of mind when I leave my pets behind in the RV, that if I were injured or became ill, one of my contacts would be notified to help take care of my animals.
+This “pet home alone” notification tag easily attaches to your keychain, belt loop, handbag or back pack when you’re away from home or your RV.
+They let first responders know to check your wallet for a card with emergency contact and pet information.
+It gives me peace of mind when I leave my pets behind in the RV, that if I were injured or became ill, one of my contacts would be notified to find and help take care of my animals.

 I installed these in my Airstream, and am replacing my sink traps in my van with them as well.
 The HepvO is used instead of a traditional p-trap to protect the from odors from the grey water tank, black water tank or campground sewer system, particularly in extreme temperatures and where a fixture is infrequently used.
 HepvO differs from conventional traps, which can dry out or hold water which can become stagnant and lead to bacterial growth.
 It also prevents grease and food from building up.
 By removing the curved p-trap, you’ll also gain extra storage space under the sink, or can use it in below a shower drain without needing to build in a p-trap somewhere.